a2liu/heaparray-rs/README.md

   both thin and fat pointer-referenced arrays, where the length is stored with the data instead of with the pointer in the thin pointer variant.

-## Features
+### Features
 - Arrays are allocated on the heap, with optional extra space allocated for metadata
 - 1-word and 2-word references to arrays
-- Atomically reference-counted memory blocks of arbitrary size without using a `Vec`
+- Atomically reference-counted memory blocks of arbitrary size without using a `Vec`;
+  this means you can access reference-counted memory with only a single pointer indirection.
 - Swap owned objects in and out with `array.insert()`
 - Arbitrarily sized objects using label and an array of bytes (`u8`)
-- Atomic pointer comparison for the `heaparray::ArcArray` type.

-## Examples
+### Examples
 Creating an array:

 ```rust